Frequently Asked Questions

 be included in the painting?

 I do not have a set limit, but I recommend not requesting more than 10-15 specific recognizable people as it can be difficult to get more than that many in during a typical event, and including too many people makes it more difficult to include specific decor details like cake or tablescapes.
 Additional people/details can sometimes be added after the event though.
 Most people can be identified in my paintings by key features such as hair color and clothing, but I do paint the faces of guests other than the bride and groom (or other VIP guests) a little more loosely so as to keep the focus on the most important people, and to preserve a sense of motion in the painting.
+I am also happy to paint a "just the two of you" portrait that provides the ultimate focus on you and your beautiful setting and decor.
 NOTE: for paintings that need to be completed the day of the wedding (usually at a discounted price) no more than 8 specific portraits can be requested.

 Can you do more than one painting